 Student Resources on Blackboard

-Faculty and students can expect Blackboard to look and feel much the same, as most of the changes fix recent issues and include several behind-the-scenes improvements in accessibility, security, and performance, with some minor changes in functionality.
+Blackboard was upgraded on 8/13/16.
+Blackboard looks and feels much the same to both students and instructors, as most of the changes fixed recent issues and included several behind-the-scenes improvements in accessibility, security, and performance, with some minor changes in functionality.

 - Blackboard is a web-based course management system designed to allow students and faculty to participate in classes delivered online or use online materials and activities to complement teaching and learning.